rhel-labs/learn-katacoda/buildah/step1.md

 ubi-init-working-container
 </pre>

-This subcommand acts like the FROM directive in an OCIFile and makes the source image available on the host.
+This subcommand acts like the FROM directive in a Containerfile and makes the source image available on the host.

 Buildah will append `-working-container` to the image name used.
 If that name already exists, a number will also be appended.